NyteshadeXT/PF2e-Vault/8) Adventures/6B - The Radiant Morn (D183)/01) Running the Adventure.md

+**NOTE: The players are coming into this adventure early.
+Treasure and xp is calculated for level 4.
+Adjust accordingly.**

 # Commonly-Heard Rumors
 Anyone who spends time in Restwell Keep will hear that a few months ago, a priest who is a stranger to this region arrived with a small band of followers.
 They found a cave a few miles from the nearest settlement, cleaned it out, and set up the Temple of the Radiant Morn.
 They spread a message of salvation and relief from worldly woe which has found wide acceptance.